 - Keep in daily contact with the released person and lodge a police report within 24 hours of losing contact with him; and

-- Ensure that the released person is within Singapore unless he or she has been permitted to leave the country.
+- Ensure that the released person stays within Singapore unless he or she has been permitted to leave the country.

 In addition, any agreement indemnifying any person of any of their liabilities as a surety to a bail bond is void.
 If any person knowingly enters such an agreement after 31 October 2018, they are guilty of an offence.
 To clarify, an offence is committed regardless of: